sconover/wrong/README.markdown

 You get all the information you want, and none you don't want.
 At least, that's the plan! :-)

+## BDD with Wrong ##

+Wrong is compatible with RSpec and MiniTest::Spec, and probably Cucumber too, so you can use it inside your BDD framework of choice.
+To make your test code even BDD-er, try aliasing `assert` to either `should` or (Alex's favorite) `expect`.

+Here's an RSpec example:

+    require "wrong"
+	require "wrong/adapters/rspec"
+	Wrong.config.alias_assert :expect

+	describe BleuCheese do
+	  it "stinks" do
+		expect { BleuCheese.new.smell > 9000 }
+  	  end
+	end

+This makes your code read like a BDD-style DSL, without RSpec's arcane "should" syntax (which is, let's face it, pretty weird the first few hundred times you have to use it).
+Compare

+    expect { BleuCheese.new.smell > 9000 }

+ to

+    BleuCheese.new.smell.should > 9000

+and seriously, tell me which one more clearly describes the desired behavior.
+The object under test doesn't really have a `should` method, so why should it during a test?
+And in what human language is "should greater than" a valid phrase?

 ## Algorithm ##

 So wait a second.
 How do we do it?
 Doesn't Ruby have [poor support for AST introspection](http://blog.zenspider.com/2009/04/parsetree-eol.html)?
 Well, yes, it does, so we cheat: we figure out what file and line the assert block is defined in, then open the file, read the code, and parse it directly using Ryan Davis' amazing [RubyParser](http://parsetree.rubyforge.org/ruby_parser/) and [Ruby2Ruby](http://seattlerb.rubyforge.org/ruby2ruby/).
 You can bask in the kludge by examining `chunk.rb` and `assert.rb`.
 If you find some code it can't parse, please send it our way.